 Do You Need Travel Insurance?

-Travel insurance makes sense for some travelers, but you’ll want to make sure you’re among them before you shell out even more cash before your trip.
+Travel insurance makes sense for some travelers, but make sure you’re among them before you shell out even more cash before your trip.

-Flights, hotels, and car rental can be pricey enough on their own, even before factoring in a range of pre-booked activities, too.
-You can lose out on a lot of money if something prevents you from taking your long-awaited trip, so spending a bit more on travel insurance can make sense.
+Flights, hotels, and car rental can be pricey enough on their own.
+Factor that into a pre-scheduled range of activities, too.
+You can lose a lot of money if something prevents you from going, so shelling out a bit more on travel insurance can make sense.

 Here are some factors to consider when you’re debating whether travel insurance is worth the investment: